![]() |

 The other remaining

 intersection in Robeson County is this one with V.C.
-Britt Road just
+Britt Road just prior to the Lumber River.

 An East I-74 trailblazer